haanirafeeque/Library-Management-System/README.md

 ------------------------------------------------------------------------

-Developed as a **Computer Science project** for managing library operations using Python and MySQL.
+This project was made as a **Computer Science project** by using MySQL and Python!